wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/step-by-step-installation/kibana/index.rst

 Kibana is a flexible and intuitive web interface for mining and visualizing the events and archives stored in Elasticsearch.

 .. note:: This section will explain how to install Kibana step-by-step.
-Alternatively, if you wish to do this installation in a automated way, you can find the instructions :ref:`here <unattended_distributed_elasticsearch>`.
+Alternatively, if you wish to do this installation in an automated way, you can find the instructions :ref:`here <unattended_distributed_elasticsearch>`.

 Prerequisites
 ~~~~~~~~~~~~~